mrmoxon/mrmoxon.github.io/_posts/2024-24-10-emergence.markdown

 ![3D cone computation](/assets/3d-cone-computation.png){:style="width:90%;"}

 Wolfram has long proposed using discrete graphs to describe the universe.
 Until 2020, his graph-based theory was met with scepticism by physicists due to its incompatibility with Einstein's theories of general relativity, which violated some spacetime symmetries like Lorentz-invariance.
-However, Wolfram has more recently described rulial space as a hypergraph, meaning links have no physical length and can link multiple points simultaneously.
+However, Wolfram has more recently described Rulial Space as a hypergraph, meaning the links have no physical length and can link multiple points simultaneously.
 This approach is compatible with Lorentz-invariance, similar to how Rafael Sorkin discretised spacetime within "Causal Sets" while preserving its essential properties. [[9]](#ref-9)

 ### Multicomputation<a id="part-7"></a>